I-am-PUID-0/DUMB_docs/docs/features/usage.md

 ## 🔃 Managing Updates

 ### 🛠️ Manual Updates
-Each service can be updated by modifying the configuration file or using the [DMB Frontend](../services/dmb-frontend.md).
+Each service can be updated by modifying the configuration file or using the [DUMB Frontend](../services/dumb-frontend.md).

 Updates include: